mendix/CommunityCommons/README.md

 *DateTimeToLong* - Converts a DateTime to a Unix timestamps (Milliseconds since 1-1-1970).

-*LongToDateTime* - Converts a Unix timestamp to a dateTime object.
+*LongToDateTime* - Converts a Unix timestamp(ms) to a dateTime object.

 *YearsBetween* - Calculates the number of years between two dates.